Research

 PhD thesis

-My Ph.D thesis manuscript entitled "Combinatorial search lead by machine learning for molecular chemistry" (2022) is available on
+My Ph.D thesis manuscript entitled "Combinatorial search guided by machine learning for molecular chemistry" (2022) is available on

 Contributions to research projects